 The leaves of Withania somnifera were collected on March 19, 2024, at the Medicinal Herbarium, Obafemi Awolowo University, Ile-Ife, Osun State, Nigeria.
 The plant was identified at the Department of Pharmacognosy, Faculty of Pharmacy, Obafemi Awolowo University, Ile-Ife, Nigeria, by taxonomist Mr. Ogunlowo I.I., where a voucher specimen was deposited, and the voucher (FPI 2436) number was assigned.
 The collected materials were allowed to air-dry in the shade for two weeks.
 After drying, the leaves were ground into a powder using a pestle and mortar.
 The powdered leaves were weighed and then extracted with absolute ethanol using cold maceration techniques.
 The resulting extract was evaporated to dryness using a rotary evaporator, yielding a black residue of 10.7% w/w, which was then stored in a desiccator for further use.

-2.2 Animal Material
+2.2 Animal

 Male and female Wistar rats, weighing between 220 and 250 grams, were used in this study.
 They were housed in a well-ventilated room in clean plastic cages with wood shavings as bedding at the animal facility of the Department of Pharmacology and Therapeutics, Faculty of Basic Clinical Sciences, Ladoke Akintola University of Technology (LAUTECH), Ogbomoso, Oyo State, Nigeria.
 The animals were kept under standard conditions, with a temperature of 25°C and a 12-hour light/dark cycle.
 They had free access to standard animal feed produced by the animal house at LAUTECH and were provided with clean water ad libitum in hygienic conditions.
-Before conducting any experiments, the animals were given time to acclimate to the laboratory environment.
+Before conducting any experiments, the animals were acclimatize to the laboratory environment.
 Each experimental group in this study consisted of six rats.
 The investigation adhered to the guidelines for the care and use of laboratory animals published by the U.S. National Institutes of Health (NIH No. 85-23, revised 1996).

 Neuropharmacological Activity: